 Based on selection of the Union Avenue Site for the OnCS-DC and Smith Point County Park for the Landfall site, the Applicant conducted multiple rounds of review to identify potential routes that would be suitable for the Onshore Transmission Cable.
 Initially, the Applicant completed preliminary review of potential corridors within existing roadway and utility ROW (e.g., William Floyd Parkway, existing transmission line ROW, Long Island Rail Road [LIRR], Sunrise Highway).
 This initial review identified characteristics and potential constraints of the potential routes, based on publicly available information and local stakeholder engagement.
-Factors considered during the evaluation included route length, constructability (e.g., route length, number of roadway and railroad crossings, width of corridor), adjacent land uses (e.g., developed parcels, number of residences, public lands) and proximity to environmental and cultural resources (e.g., streams, wetlands, floodplains, unique habitats, cultural and historic properties).
+Factors considered during the evaluation included route length, constructability (e.g., route length, number of roadway and railroad crossings, width of corridor), adjacent land uses (e.g., streams, wetlands, floodplains, unique habitats, cultural and historic properties).
 This review was used to reduce the potential number of routes and for further discussions to solicit stakeholder feedback to identify a preferred route for the Onshore Transmission Cable.

-The Applicant's evaluation generally considered four routes, as depicted in Figure 3.6-1 and described below.
+The Applicant's evaluation generally considered five routes, as depicted in Revised Figure 3.6-1 and described below.
 Some sections of these routes are located within the same ROW.
 The routes were studied using a corridor approach, rather than along a specific centerline.
 The corridors generally consisted of the extents of public road ROW and are described below.